Skip to main content

 Tax Residents vs. Non-Tax Residents:

-• Tax Residents: Individuals who reside in Italy are taxed on their worldwide income.
-This includes income generated both domestically and abroad.
+• Tax Residents: Individuals who are tax resident in Italy are generally taxed on their worldwide income.

-• Non-Tax Residents: Individuals who do not reside in Italy are taxed only on income produced within Italy (e.g., income from employment performed in Italy).
+• Non-Tax Residents: Individuals who are not tax resident in Italy are generally taxed only on income sourced in Italy.

 Additional Tax Considerations